RadialDevGroup/ombudsman/ATTENDANCE.md

 Category Two includes time taken for sick, personal or vacation.
 Employees will have a 240 hours (6 weeks) "bank" of Category Two PTO.

-**Retrospective Consideration**
-To account for the weekly company-wide retrospective meeting, the retrospective meeting time will be subtracted from the required billable hours, as meeting time may vary.

-For new hires, the following is the available Category Two PTO for the first year of employment:
-- Q1: 240 hours
-- Q2: 180 hours
-- Q3: 120 hours
-- Q4: 60 hours

 ## Sick Time and Personal Time

-Provided that long weekends are not a regular occurrence, additional weekend time should be considered personal time.
-Please ensure that your delivery team is aware that you will be absent.

 Sick and personal time leave is available within your available Category Two PTO.
 Please take time, with notice (see **communication standards**), as needed, to